The Average Business Loan Rates in 2025: What To Expect

 Common Fees To Watch

 The first is the origination fee, which the lender charges for processing your loan application.
-When it comes to small-business fees, origination fees usually range from 1 to 6%.
+These fees usually range from 1 to 6%

 Another common fee is the prepayment penalty, which is charged if you pay off your loan early.
 This fee can vary depending on the lender, but it typically goes from 1% to 5% of the prepayment amount.